yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 ##### Siven Panda

-I am Siven Panda, and I am a freshman studying Electrical and Computer Engineering, Computer Science, and Bioinformatics at Duke University.
+I am Siven Panda, and I am a Duke freshman studying Electrical and Computer Engineering, Computer Science, and Bioinformatics at Duke University.
 My interests in research lie primarily within bioinformatics, deep and machine learning, with the goal of creating and implementing transformative and impactful computational solutions to biological questions to produce a real impact to disease research, response, and prevention.
 Previously, I have worked on feature reduction on genomic tracks using autoencoders, as well as utilizing gene ontologies to identify significant associations between particular categories and chromosomes.
 In my free time, I enjoy long walks, nature and cityscape photography, cooking, and making cool things.